microsoft/promptflow/examples/flows/standard/flow-with-additional-includes/README.md

 pf run create --file run.yml --stream
 ```

+You can find additional information about flow yaml schema in [Run YAML Schema](../../../../docs/reference/run-yaml-schema-reference.md).

 #### Submit run to cloud

 Assume we already have a connection named `open_ai_connection` in workspace.